Stonesjtu/go-docker/docker-files/prod/README.md

 user does not exists on system, it will create a fake user in the container.
 Fake *godocker* user is declared as administrator in the web interface.

-To use other authentication plugin, modify *auth_policy* parameter in go-d.ini.
-To use local authentication, add users with the seed/create_local_user.py scripts.
-For ldap authentication, set the LDAP server info.

 If using swarm (as per example go-d.ini), you should have swarm running somewhere reachable by the host running scheduler and watchers.
 Swarm can run itself as a container.
 Example expects a god-swarm hostname (via --link